Timeouts¶

 Not all actions or requests complete immediately.
-Most of the actions take a bit of time to finish and that time may depend on various variables like user input, current load, etc. At the same time, we don't want to wait forever as any waiting takes resources, and we are limited in terms of resources.
+Most actions take some time to finish, and that time may depend on various factors like user input, current load, etc. At the same time, we don't want to wait forever, as waiting consumes resources, and resources are limited.

-One way to go about this problem is to specify a timeout which is how much time you can wait in the worst case for the action to happen.
+One way to address this problem is to specify a timeout: the maximum time you're willing to wait for an action to complete.

 Some functionality comes with built-in timeouts.
-For example, if you are using a HTTP or RPC client, chances are there is timeout parameter in there:
+For example, if you're using an HTTP or RPC client, chances are there's a timeout parameter available:

-For situations where this is not a case, Hyx provides a decorator and a context manager that can help with setting up timeouts.
+For situations where this is not the case, Hyx provides a decorator and a context manager to help with setting up timeouts.

-• Ensure that the caller has to wait no more than a given delay.
-Local timeouts work best when limiting action that doesn't touch other microservices.
+- Ensure that the caller waits no longer than a given delay.
+Local timeouts work best when limiting actions that don't touch other microservices.

 import asyncio